-All students in grades K- 4th will have the opportunity to participate in the Science Fair.
-Science Fair projects are mandatory for grades 5th-8th grade.
-Specific dates and timelines will be provided by the classroom teacher.
+Science Fair projects are required for grades 5th-8th grade.
+Students in grades K-4th will have the opportunity to participate in the Science Fair.
+Specific dates and timelines will be identified by the Building Administration at the beginning of the school year.